SAIREDDY187/Vacation_Auto-Reply/README.md

 <li> Install Node Modules using the command <b> npm install </b> </li>
 <li> Finally to run the App use the command <b> node index.js </b> </li>
 <li> Now, Open the browser and go to localhost, Then it will asks for Gmail authentication </li>
 <li> By following above steps.
-It successfully Genreates On Vacation label and replies to mails </li>
+It successfully Generates On Vacation label and replies to mails </li>